 Rockfish fishing remains good in June.
 From May 1-Sept.
-15, the limit is 5 rockfish per day/ 10 in possession, of which no more than 2 per day/ 2 in possession may be non-pelagic species.
+15, the limit is 4 rockfish per day/ 8 in possession, of which no more than 2 per day/ 2 in possession may be non-pelagic species.
 Anglers must retain the first two non-pelagic rockfish they catch.
 Additional protection is needed for non-pelagic species because of their extreme longevity and low productivity.
+The use of a deepwater release mechanism is highly recommended to release rockfish that can’t be kept.
 Halibut anglers are strongly encouraged to fish with a single large hook (size 16 or larger) and avoid rocky areas to minimize their unintentional rockfish catch.
 Anglers targeting rockfish are encouraged to fish for black or dusky rockfish in waters less than 10 fathoms (60 feet) to minimize mortality of released fish.

 The daily bag limit for sharks is one fish of any species, and the annual limit is two sharks of any species.
-This includes spiny dogfish as well as salmon and sleeper sharks.
+The exception is spiny dogfish.
+The daily bag/possession limit for spiny dogfish is 5 fish and there is no annual limit.
 Sleeper sharks are generally considered inedible and should be released.
-All harvested sharks must be recorded immediately upon capture on your license or harvest record card.
 All sharks have high urea content, and are inedible unless handled properly.
 Bleed your shark immediately upon capture by cutting the underside of the tail, and let the bleeding continue until the heart stops.
 Gutting the fish with a single cut from the anus to the gills can enhance the quality of the meat.
 Please do not cut off the head or tail until after the fish is landed to ensure that ADF&G port samplers have an opportunity to obtain measurements.

 The Division of Sport Fish collects data from the recreational bottomfish fishery in the Whittier and Valdez boat harbors.
 Fishery technicians interview returning anglers and sample halibut, rockfish, and sharks for length, weight, sex, and age statistics.
 You can help by providing information when interviewed and by returning fish carcasses to the harbor for sampling by the technicians.
 Information collected by this project is used to monitor the health of the fishery, advise halibut management agencies, and help the Board of Fisheries formulate regulations that protect fish stock and provide maximum fishing opportunity.
 Contact Barbi Failor in Homer (235-1731) for additional information.